Coder481/MyChat/README.md

 * Adding `Recycler View` to show messages
 * User can add multiple contacts and can chat with them

-*Note: Stay updated.
+*Note: Stay connected.
 New version comming soon*